Maymead ramps up construction at asphalt plant on U.S. 421 in Deep Gap

-DEEP GAP — Maymead Inc. is ramping up grading at its location on U.S. 421 in Deep Gap in preparations for its asphalt plant.
+DEEP GAP — Maymead Inc. is ramping up grading at its U.S. 421 location in Deep Gap in preparation for its asphalt plant.

 According to Kipp Turner, project engineer with Maymead, J.W.
 Hampton is currently grading the site on U.S. 421 to prepare the land for construction.